mvolkmann/MyUnixEnv/notes/NPMNotes.md

 - `npm shrinkwrap` (generates `npm-shrinkwrap.json`)
 - probably better to use yarn!

+To install all dependencies

+- `npm install`

 To install only regular dependencies, excluding devDependencies

 - `npm install --production`

+To do a clean install of all dependencies

+- `npm ci`
+- primary differences from `npm install`
+  - must have package-lock.json (or npm-shrinkwrap.json) file
+  - if dependencies in this file do not match those in `package.json`, will exit with an error
+  - only installs all dependencies listed in `package.json`, not specified dependencies
+  - if `node_modules` directory exists, it is deleted before installs begin
+  - does not modify package.json or package-lock.json
+- cannot use this after updating versions in `package.json` using VS Code "Version Lens" extension because versions in `package-lock.json` will not match
+  - need to delete `package-lock.json` and run `npm install`

 To list globally installed packages